 - Why did the county board decide to end the park program?

-In addition, your request should include a clear description of the information you are requesting and whether you would like to inspect (look at) the information, or if your request is for copies.
+Inspection/copies.
+Your request should include a clear description of the information you are requesting and whether you would like to inspect (look at) the information, or if your request is for copies.
 You can inspect for free, but you may be charged for copies.

+Response time.
 If you are not the data subject, the entity is required to respond to your request in an appropriate and prompt manner within a reasonable amount of time.
 The entity also cannot require you to identify yourself or ask why you are requesting the information.

 If you are the data subject, the entity is required to respond to your request immediately, if possible, or within ten business days of the request.